 A simple way to kick against this is by specifying the number of failed attempts a user can have before they are blocked off the admin area.

-The best part of this move is that you also get notified when any such activity is recorded, heling you to keep a tighter ship.
-Many plugins that lets you do this.
+The best part of this move is that you also get notified when any such activity is recorded, helping you to keep a tighter ship.
+Many WordPress firewall and security plugins that lets you do this.

 It might be worth a look.